Akili built Video Games to Help ADHD in kids

 Eddie Martucci: Yeah.
 Adam Gazzaley is where we found the core technology that which we call SSME, which has gone on to power our products, including our FDA approved product.
 But yes, what I was working on at PureTech, including directly with Daphne, who’s really brilliant in helping and bringing new big ideas to life and board members, including people like Ben Shapiro, who used to be at Merck.
 And he was one of my longest term board members.
 It doesn’t hurt to have folks like Bob Langer in the room once every quarter to bounce ideas off of as well.
 So like, a very privileged place to start a company.
 But yes, I was working on novel CNS technologies, in fact.
 In fact I was working on a few and one in particular that was new devices, new devices for various neurological conditions.
 And it was really from that effort in thinking about what are the newest modalities of medical devices that we leaped one big bridge further and said in 2010 or about or maybe 2009, could we go further from a user experience perspective now that the whole world is carrying cell phones and tablets every day?
 Could we go further?
 Could we could we think about digital?
 And that was right around the time when everyone and their mother was talking about digital helping medicine.
 And because we were in the headspace of novel therapeutic modalities, I think it was a natural leap to say, what about digital being the medicine?
 And then we had to find the science.
 And that’s where I found Adam Gazzaley and, and, and we got off to the races with that technology from UCSF.

 Harry Glorikian: Yeah.
 I mean this whole area of digital therapeutics, I’ve been talking about it for years now and trying to convince people and they look at me really weird when I say digital therapeutics and I try to explain it to them.
 But so but the game you have built is called EndeavorRx.
 If I got that correctly.
-And can you tell?
-Me more about the game itself.
+And can you tell me more about the game itself?
 Like, what are the operative features or game mechanics that are thought to increase attention in kids who play the game?
+In other words, how do you make games to help ADHD?

 Eddie Martucci: You kind of have to back up to the core technology.
 So the way we build the business is not building one product or one game.
+We’re not just building games to help ADHD.
 We’re building a platform technology, meaning a technology that is not made for a single disorder.
 But instead the problem we’re going after and that we started with all of those years ago, about a decade ago, is cognitive functioning.
 Cognitive dysfunction in medicine is not targeted well by molecular pharmacology.
 That is the problem statement.
 We don’t target cognition very well in medicine, if at all.
 And so our whole theory and thesis for the business was, if we could bring in the best technologies in the world, that through software could actually target cognitive functioning directly, then we would be bringing a pillar of medicine that does something much, much different than what medicine does today.
 So the technology out of UCSF that we started the company around, that we have branded the Selective Stimulus Management Engine, the way this technology works, which will then help you understand how the products in for ADHD children works.
 The way this technology works is it is giving constant stimulus, both visual and motor.
 So it’s creating conflicting and overwhelming stimulus to activate the part of the brain that controls attention, which is the midline prefrontal cortex.
 So the front part of the brain that really controls attention and speed of processing and integration, this technology is patented to be able to activate that part of the brain very strongly, but also enhance what’s called long range coherence.
 So as you’re using this technology, not only is the front part of the brain activating much more, so you can apply your attention downwards.
+And that’s just the tip of the iceberg when it comes to games to help ADHD.

-Harry Glorikian: I think every CEO of that we may know mutually needs to be prescribed this game.
+Harry Glorikian: I think every CEO of that we may know mutually needs to be prescribed this game or games to help ADHD in general.

 Eddie Martucci: You know, CEOs and investors have been probably the most common people that in meetings will stop me and say, hey, I think I need this.